-- 1. The Authority recommends that entire process of SACFA clearance as well as grant of all licences/approvals, that are issued by WPC, should be made paper-less and executed end-to-end through online platform.
-(Para 2.4) - 2.
-The Authority recommends that: - There should be a defined time-line within which an Import Licence should be granted and the same may be declared in the portal as well as in the Citizen's Charter. - TSPs should be allowed to reinstall/deploy their wireless equipment into another LSA after giving prior intimation to WPC preferably through the online portal.
+1. The Authority recommends that the entire process of SACFA clearance as well as grant of all licences/approvals, that are issued by WPC, should be made paper-less and executed end-to-end through an online portal.
+Upon successful implementation of online portal, DoT may also review the SACFA fee being levied upon the TSPs.
+(Para 2.4)

+2. The Authority recommends that:

+- There should be a defined time-line, not exceeding 30 days, within which an Import Licence should be granted.
+The time-line should be declared on the portal as well as in the Citizen's Charter. - To ensure that application is complete and all the required documents are attached, the online portal should accept the application and generate the acknowledgement only when all the mandatory field(s) in the online application form have been filled by the TSP and all the documents as per the WPC's check-list are uploaded by the TSP. - TSPs should be allowed to reinstall/deploy their wireless equipment into another LSA after giving prior intimation to WPC preferably through the online portal.
 There should not be any requirement of taking prior permission of WPC for this purpose.